 Sheet pans made from aluminum are preferred for a reason—aluminum is a superior conductor of heat and responds well to temperature changes.
 This means that pans will heat up quickly when placed in a hot oven and will cool down quickly when removed, preventing your baked goods from overcooking.
 Aluminum pans tend to be the least expensive option, making them ideal for those who are hard on their bakeware and need to replace them.

 Baking sheets made with a ceramic coating are often crafted from a base material, like aluminized steel, which conducts heat.
 These pans are then sprayed or dip-coated with a special coating made from sand-derived silica, resulting in a nonstick finish.
 It is an overall excellent alternative to other coatings, but since it is more brittle, it is more susceptible to cracking.
 Always be sure to double-check the manufacturer’s instructions for specific heat limitations.

 This durable material was created by the Calphalon company from a technique adapted from the aerospace industry.
-It uses an electrochemical reaction to turn soft aluminum into a metal that is 0 percent harder than stainless steel with an oxidized top layer that is resistant to scratches and will not react with acidic foods.
+It uses an electrochemical reaction to oxidize the cooking surface so that it's extra hard and durable and will not react with acidic foods.
 Hard anodized aluminum is a great heat conductor, but its dark surface might make for quicker cooking than expected—you may find you have to adjust your temperature or cooking times accordingly.

 When buying this type of baking sheet, look for one made from 18/10, 18/8, or 18/0 stainless steel.
 The first number indicates the percentage of chromium in the steel alloy, and the second number denotes the percentage of nickel.